pixashot/docs/core-concepts.md

 ## How Pixashot Works

 Pixashot uses advanced browser automation technology to capture high-quality screenshots of web pages.
-Here's a simplified explanation of how it works:
+Here's a detailed explanation of its architecture and operation:

-1. **Browser Initialization**: Pixashot maintains a pool of headless browser instances using Playwright, a powerful browser automation library.
+### Single-Context Architecture

+Pixashot uses a single browser context architecture for optimal performance and resource utilization:

+1. **Browser Initialization**:
+    - One Playwright browser instance is launched during startup
+    - Browser extensions (popup blocker, cookie consent blocker) are configured via environment variables
+    - A single browser context is created and maintained throughout the service lifetime

+2. **Worker Processes**:
+    - Multiple worker processes handle incoming requests (configurable via `WORKERS`)
+    - Each worker shares the same browser context
+    - Workers are recycled after handling a configured number of requests (`MAX_REQUESTS`)

+### Screenshot Process

-2. **Page Loading**: When a screenshot request is received, Pixashot loads the specified URL in one of the available browser instances.
+When a request is received:

-3. **Rendering**: The page is fully rendered, including dynamic content and JavaScript-based elements.

-4. **Customization**: Any specified customizations (like viewport size, custom scripts, or CSS) are applied.

-5. **Capture**: The screenshot is captured according to the specified parameters (full page, element selection, etc.).

-6. **Processing**: The captured image is processed (e.g., converted to the requested format, compressed if needed).

-7. **Delivery**: The final screenshot is delivered to the client as a response to the API request.

-This process happens rapidly, usually within a few seconds, depending on the complexity of the web page and the requested customizations.
+1. **Page Creation**: A new page is created within the shared browser context.

+2. **Page Configuration**:
+    - Viewport size is set
+    - Network conditions are configured
+    - Custom headers are applied if specified

+3. **Resource Management**:
+    - Media blocking is applied if requested
+    - Network idle detection is configured
+    - Timeout values are set

+4. **Page Loading**:
+    - The URL is loaded or HTML content is rendered
+    - Network conditions are monitored
+    - Dynamic content is handled

+5. **Page Customization**:
+    - Custom JavaScript execution
+    - Dark mode application (if requested)
+    - Geolocation spoofing (if specified)

+6. **Screenshot Capture**:
+    - Full-page or element-specific capture
+    - Format and quality settings applied
+    - Image processing and optimization

+7. **Cleanup**:
+    - Page is closed
+    - Resources are released
+    - Context is maintained for future requests

 ## API Overview

-Pixashot provides a RESTful API that allows you to easily integrate screenshot capabilities into your applications.
-The API consists of a single endpoint with various parameters to customize the screenshot capture process.
+Pixashot provides a RESTful API with a single endpoint and comprehensive customization options.

 ### Main Endpoint